sleivysarnas/mediapark/README.md

 (hours:minutes) and return a difference in minutes.
 For example:
 Input - [“13:45”, ”12:45”], output 60
 Input - [“13:45”, ”14:00”], output 15

+8. Write a mini investment algorithm.
+Function will take an array of numbers, where each number represents a stock price for a single day.
+Your goal is to buy stock when price is low and sell when price is high.
+You cannot buy until you have sold your stock.

+Example:
+Input - [1, 4, 5, 6, 2, 8], output - 11
+Explanation you should buy stock from for 1 (on 1st day), sell it for 6 (on 4th day), buy it again for 2 (on 5th day) and sell it next day for 8.
+Thus total profit would be 6-1+8-2 = 11

+Another example
+Input - [6, 3, 3, 6, 2, 9, 1], output - 10
+This time you should buy stock on 2nd day for 3, sell it on 5th day for 6, buy it again on 6th day for 2 and sell it next day for 9.
+Thus total profit would be: 6-3+9-2 = 10